Week in Sicily Visiting 4.25 Towns

 The best part of this trip was living a scene from Under the Tuscan Sun by Frances Mayes.
 I can hear Diane Lane saying it now… “Stop the bus… stop the bus”.

 Message to Gary: I promise one day another trip back to Corleone, to walk around and explore this famous town.
 You will walk the streets and hum the tune from “The Godfather”.
-I will be a better co-pilot and not get stressed.
-Signed, your loving wife, Ilene ♥♥
+I will be a better co-pilot and not get stressed.-Your loving wife, Ilene ♥♥

 It looked like a driveway and our little car just fit on the TWO-way road.
 The bushes on the side were scraping the sides of the car.
 My palms started to sweat.
 Then we got to a sharp left and down a steep hill and Gary stopped.
 The road was washed out with mud and a refrigerator was left almost on the road on its side.
 I looked at Gary and said “no way” but where were we going to turn around?
 He put the car in gear and forged on while I was slowly dying inside.